xcq-ca/starter-hugo-academic/content/project/butterfly-abundance/index.md

   filename: featured.jpg
   focal_point: Smart
   preview_only: false
-  caption: Photo by Shiebi AL on Unsplash
+  caption: Photo by Gary Yost on Unsplash
-  alt_text: Butterflies.
-Photo by Shiebi AL on Unsplash
+  alt_text: Zebra butterfly.
+Photo by Gary Yost on Unsplash
 weight: 99
+summary: To what extent can roadside areas provide habitat for butterflies, and what effect do different mowing intervals have on these areas?
 ---